hansika2809/TeachMe.AI/README.md

   * It was chosen for its excellent balance of speed, capability, and cost-efficiency.
 * **Specialized Model (Fine-Tuned T5):**
   * **This is the core of the assignment.**
-  * A **Text-to-Text Transfer Transformer (T5)** model was fine-tuned on the "CNN Daily Mail" dataset to become an expert in summarization.
+  * A **Text-to-Text Transfer Transformer (T5)** model was fine-tuned on the "arXiv" dataset to become an expert in summarization.
   * This specialized model is used *exclusively* by the Text\_Summarizer\_Agent.
 * **Model Hosting (Modal AI):**
   * To make this architecture work, the fine-tuned T5 model is hosted as a separate API endpoint using **Modal AI**.